+Just as you thought it couldn’t get any worse, Sunak faces tactical voting wipe-out

 Tactical voting could spell the Tories’ worst election in 100 years, shock poll shows

-Tactical voting could spell Tories’ worst election in 100 years, shock poll shows

-Exclusive: A groundswell of anti-Conservative sentiment could drive the party to its worst result in more than a century, a new poll shows
+Exclusive: Tories heading for even bigger election wipe-out, says shock new poll, as groundswell of anti-Conservative sentiment set to drive party to worst result in more than a century

-Widespread tactical voting would see the Tories return their worst election result in more than a century, a shock new poll reveals.
+Widespread tactical voting would see the Tories return their worst election result in more than a century, shock new statistics reveal.

 As Rishi Sunak’s party lags Sir Keir Starmer’s Labour by 18 points in the polls, it is on course to win just 159 seats, Electoral Calculus predicts – down from 365 in 2019.

-But a new poll by the leading forecaster reveals tactical voting would cost the Conservatives an extra 35 seats, leaving them with just 124 MPs.
+But new figures by the leading forecaster reveal tactical voting would cost the Conservatives an extra 35 seats, leaving them with just 124 MPs.

-Polling guru Professor John Curtice told The Independent “none of this matters” because the Tories were already facing a parliamentary wipeout.
+Polling guru Professor John Curtice told The Independent the Tories were already facing a parliamentary wipeout - but that tactical voting could drive Labour to a win that could eclipse even Tony Blair’s 1997 landslide victory.

 The Electoral Calculus poll, seen by The Independent, is the first major look at how tactical voting could shape the next general election.

-It reveals Labour would pick up an extra 26 seats, with Green and Liberal Democrat backers switching to the party, taking it to a total of 440 – eclipsing even Tony Blair’s 1997 landslide victory.
+It reveals Labour would pick up an extra 26 seats, with Green and Liberal Democrat backers switching to the party, taking it to a total of 440.

 The Liberal Democrats would pick up six additional seats from Labour and the Green Party, taking the party to a total of 32.
 And the SNP would pick up three seats north of the border from Green voters backing the party.